integrationsuperhero/apic/Lab5/index.md

----
-title: APIC Dev Jam Lab 5 - Advanced API Assembly
+# APIC Dev Jam Lab 5 - Advanced API Assembly #
----

 In the previous labs, you have been working with an API that acts as a pass-through to a microservice application.